w4simz/fake-noti-maker/README.md

 # fake-noti-maker
-you can generate your  Fake removal Account report Generator you can try this here- https://w4simz.github.io/fake-noti-maker/
+you can generate your  Fake removal Account Report you can try this here- https://w4simz.github.io/fake-noti-maker/